Abhishekbhagwat/pythonParade/README.md

 Using the pass keyword essentially passes over the control to the next line of code

-DATA Structures
+## Data Structures

 Data structures are certain programming constructs which are used to store data in a certain manner.
 Different programming languages make use of different data structures, but Python uses 3 main types of Data structures - LISTS, TUPLES, DICTIONARY

 Due to time constraints I will only be demonstrating about Lists, but the logic can be extended to tuples and dictionaries also.

+### Lists
-LISTS - List is a linear data stucture where large amount of data is stored in consecutive memory locations.
+List is a linear data stucture where large amount of data is stored in consecutive memory locations.
 Initialization of a list is very easy.

 ```python
 listName = ['Data 1','Data 2'....'Data n']
 ```

-To access each element of a list to perform certain operation is called as Traversal.
+To access each element of a list to perform certain operation is called as **Traversal**.
 Each element of a list has an index which essentially denotes the position of that unique element.
 Index numbering starts from 0.
 This implies that the very first element of a list has an index of 0.
 Each element can be accessed consecutively by using a for loop and the index number as a counter variable.

 ```python